Resonaa/catch-the.cat/README.md

-# Elementalia
+# catch-the.cat

 ![logo](./logo.jpg)

-Next generation catch-the-cat game
+A game featuring a black cat inspired by cat figures in Catalan folk tales.

 ## Building